 - Feed your plants with a gentle nitrogen fertilizer.
-We recommend Age Old Grow liquid fertilizer.
+We recommend Age Old Grow or Age Old Kelp liquid fertilizer.

 - Re-evaluate plant choice and positioning.
 Fine-leafed plants generally tolerate hail better than those with large leaves.
 Many natives are well-adapted to hail.
 Position plants prone to hail damage under trees or on an east facing wall or fence.